 “leaving my homeland / fleeing a nomad / my life begins today”.

-“to mould a new reality / closer to heart”.
+“to mould a new reality / closer to the heart”.

 “Held within the pleasure dome / Decreed by Kubla Khan / To taste my bitter triumph / As a man, immortal man”.

 7. A Farewell to Kings (A Farewell to Kings, 1977) – paternalism

 “can’t we find the minds that made us strong?“

 8. The Trees (Hemispheres, 1978)- anti-socialism

 “so the maples formed a union and demanded equal rights…and they passed a noble law / now the trees are all kept equal, through hatchet / axe and saw”.